piotrpolak/spring-boot-data-fixtures/README.md

     }

     /**
-     * Tells whether the fixture is eligible for application.
+     * Tells whether the fixture is eligible to be applied.
 In most cases a fixture is executed
      * upon the fist application startup only.
      */
     @Override